ray-project/ray/doc/source/rllib.rst

 All Agents implemented in RLlib support the
 `tune Trainable <http://ray.readthedocs.io/en/latest/tune.html#ray.tune.trainable.Trainable>`__ interface.

-Here is an example of using Ray.tune with RLlib:
+Here is an example of using the command-line interface with RLlib:

 ::

     python ray/python/ray/rllib/train.py -f tuned_examples/cartpole-grid-search-example.yaml

 Here is an example using the Python API.
+The same config passed to ``Agents`` may be placed in the ``config`` section of the experiments.

 ::